rbello/java-toolkit/src/core/fr/evolya/javatoolkit/app/README.md

 `ApplicationBuilding -> ApplicationStarting -> ApplicationStarted -> ApplicationReady`
 All objects are created during `ApplicationBuilding` and dependencies injections are solved during this step.

-Then in each module, you can attach methods on runtime events and dependencies injections:
+Then in each module, you can attach methods on application events and dependencies injections:

 ```java
 public class ModuleConsole {